DeBrosOfficial/network/README.md

 - **Peer-to-Peer Networking**: Built on LibP2P for robust P2P communication
 - **Distributed Database**: RQLite-based distributed SQLite with Raft consensus
-- **Automatic Peer Discovery**: Bootstrap nodes help new peers join the network
+- **Automatic Peer Discovery**: Nodes help new peers join the network
 - **CLI Tool**: Command-line interface for network operations and testing
 - **Client Library**: Simple Go API for applications to interact with the network
 - **Application Isolation**: Namespaced storage and messaging per application